 Examinations for discovery of a representative of the insurer and of a representative of Crocus were set for November 2007, but were postponed as the proposed Class Action settlement had also contemplated settlement between the insurer and the Receiver.
-Should the settlement as negotiated be completed this action would be dismissed.
+Should a negotiated settlement with the officers and directors be completed, this action would be dismissed.

-6.6 Guarantees/Other
+6.5 Guarantees/Other

 Crocus had guaranteed the indebtedness of certain advances to its investee companies from various lenders.
-There remains one (1) guarantee outstanding with the corresponding exposure to Crocus being approximately \$50,000.
+There remains one (1) guarantee outstanding with the corresponding exposure to Crocus being approximately \$10,000.
 Currently this loan is being repaid by the investee.
-The Receiver does not anticipate being called upon to honour this guarantee and, as such, at this time has not accrued any liability as of June 30, 2008.
-In addition to the indemnifications outlined in Section 6.1 above, the Receiver is aware of one (1) additional indemnity provided by Crocus relating to an investee company which remains outstanding.
+The Receiver does not anticipate being called upon to honour this guarantee and, as such, at this time has not accrued any liability as of September 30, 2008.
+In addition to the indemnifications outlined in

+Section 6.1 above, the Receiver is aware of one (1) additional indemnity provided by Crocus relating to an investee company which remains outstanding.